Aeishwaryab/FTLHacks/Baddies/README.md

 For example:

 When Technology is chosen, during COVID economic crisis will tell the individual Washington, CA, NY, and Virginia.
-When Technology is chosen, without COVID being a factor, the suggestion will be Virginia, Colorado, Minnesota, Washington.
+When Technology is chosen, when the main factor is recovery from COVID, the suggestion will be Virginia, Colorado, Minnesota, Washington.

 The data backing up our conclusion is under the "Research Tab," where we used Python, Google Sheets and APIs to statistically analyse our data.